top of page

 ABOUT ME

-My research interests include: transatlantic relations, alliance politics, UK defence policy, grand strategy, the changing character of war, and European security.
-I am particularly interested in how the transatlantic relationship will evolve as the geopolitical and economic centre of gravity shifts to Asia.
+My research interests include alliance politics, UK defence policy, grand strategy, the history of strategic thought, transatlantic relations, and European security.
+I am particularly interested in projects that bridge the gap between the academic and policy worlds.

 I hold a First in Politics from the University of Durham, where I was the beneficiary of a Vice-Chancellor’s Scholarship for Academic Excellence.
 I then studied for an MPhil in International Relations at the University of Cambridge, for which I was awarded a Distinction.
 Between finishing my studies in Cambridge and commencing the DPhil at Oxford, I worked in the private sector and volunteered on two national political campaigns in Australia and the UK.

-Outside of work, I enjoy cooking, travelling, learning French, swimming, scuba-diving and playing squash.
-I am also a long-suffering Bath Rugby fan.
+Outside of work, I enjoy cooking, travelling, learning French, swimming, scuba-diving, and playing squash.
+I am also a long-suffering fan of both Liverpool FC and Bath Rugby.

 EDUCATION